 The major global economies overall are substantial net importers of crude.
-When oil prices move higher, there is a net decline in purchasing power within the largest economies.
+When oil prices move higher, purchasing power in the largest economies has a net decline.
 At the retail level, fuel prices increase which has a direct negative impact as increased spending on energy triggers weaker discretionary spending.

-Higher energy prices also lead to caution over investment given uncertainty surrounding the outlook.
+Higher energy prices also lead to caution over investment, given the uncertainty surrounding the outlook.
 There is, therefore, a negative impact on growth within the global economy.

 In contrast, a decline in oil prices will boost net consumer spending and support overall GDP growth.

 Current Oil Prices:

 As well as growth, changes in oil prices have an important impact on inflation.
 Energy prices have a substantial weighting in consumer price indices, given the importance of consumer spending, and shifts in energy costs will directly impact headline inflation.